exteranto/exteranto.github.io/articles/ioc-container.md

 The IOC container is the heart of Exteranto.
 It provides an easy and convenient way to handle your services and their dependencies.
-When using TypeScript, Exteranto provides a set of TypeScript decorators that let you bind and resolve dependencies from the container on a single line while retaining flexibility.
+When using TypeScript, Exteranto delivers a set of TypeScript decorators that let you bind and resolve dependencies from the container on a single line while retaining flexibility.

 - [Basic Example](#basic-example)